 So What Do I Do?

-If you live in southern New Jersey and are being sued by a debt buyer (or just don't recognize the name of the creditor bringing suit), and want a lawyer to represent you to fight it, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your case.
+If you live in southern New Jersey and are being sued by a debt buyer (or just don't recognize the name of the creditor bringing suit) for $10,000 or more, and want a lawyer to represent you to fight it or make a deal, then just click this link to schedule a call with me to discuss your case.

 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!